 There are several situations in which the bee could strike a human.
 Bees are generally peaceful creatures that will not attack unless provoked.
 In contrast, the wasps may be rather hostile.

 When a bee feels threatened, it will usually sting.
-When we get too close to a nest, for instance, something can happen.
-What occurs is that once the bee stops, it emits a pheromone that signals the coming of danger to the other bees and entices them to participate in the assault.
+When we get too close to a nest, for instance.

 The elastic nature of human skin prevents the bee from retracting its stinger after each strike.

-The bee sting is serrated, as we've said.
-Because of this, as the bee flies away, the stinger remains attached to our epidermis and eventually detaches itself, taking with it a portion of the bee's internal organs.
+The bee sting is serrated, as the bee flies away, the stinger remains attached to our epidermis and eventually detaches itself, taking with it a portion of the bee's internal organs.
 This causes the bee's death.

 Males may be identified by their lack of stingers, which can be seen on close inspection.
 The very end of their bodies is considerably more clearly defined, rather than having the traditional pointed form seen in female specimens.